 - Lorentz torque (rxJxB) This selection computes the torque about (0,0) resulting from Lorentz forces. - Integral of B over block This integral can be useful in computing Lorentz forces.
-Since Lorentz force is $J \times B$, the force that would be produced if a coil were placed in a certain part of the solution domain can be inferred by integrating B, and then scaling times an arbitrarily chosen current density to get force. - Total current This integral returns the total specified currents in the given block. - Block Volume For axisymmetric problems, this selection returns the volume swept out by the selected block. - Force via Weighted Stress Tensor New in version 3.3, the Weighted Stress Tensor block integrals automatically compute a weighting function over the finite element mesh that allows all possible air elements to contribute to the stress tensor integration.
-This approach is essentially identical to the weighted stress tensor approach described in [5] and/or [6]. - To compute the force on a region or set of regions, the user selects the blocks upon which force result is desired and selects the Force via Weighted Stress Tensor integral.
+Since Lorentz force is $J \times B$ , the force that would be produced if a coil were placed in a certain part of the solution domain can be inferred by integrating B, and then scaling times an arbitrarily chosen current density to get force. - Total current This integral returns the total specified currents in the given block. - Block Volume For axisymmetric problems, this selection returns the volume swept out by the selected block. - Force via Weighted Stress Tensor The Weighted Stress Tensor block is a volume integral version of Maxwell's stress tensor that automatically picks a collection of paths for the integration that yield "good" force results.
+This approach is similar to the weighted stress tensor approach described in [7] and/or [8].

+To compute the force on a region or set of regions, the user selects the blocks upon which force result is desired and selects the Force via Weighted Stress Tensor integral.
 The program then computes the weighting function by solving an additional Laplace equation over the air surrounding the blocks upon which the force is to be computed.
 It may take a few seconds to compute the weighting function-progress is be indicated by a progress bar that is displayed while the weighting function is being computed.
 The stress tensor is then evaluated as a volume integration, and the results are displayed.
 The results are typically more accurate than the Maxwell Stress Tensor line integral, since in some sense, all possible contours have been averaged to yield the Weighted Stress Tensor force result.